AL2009man/GyroSpace-and-Play/README.md

 And lastly: place `gyro_yaw/roll/pitch` (or whatever name that your game engine handles it's gyro input) alongside the `[local/player/world]Gyro`, also depends on the naming scheme you went with.

-And now you're done, but if you want a clearer picture on what would a Gyro Space
+And now you're done, but if you want a clearer picture of what a Gyro Space implementation would look like:

 Here's a codeset from [Yamagi Quake 2](https://github.com/yquake2/yquake2), which uses SDL's Gamepad API to handle Motion Sensors.
 This will give you a good idea on how that approach could be done.